nathaneltitane/dextop/README.md

 - It uses [console](https://github.com/nathaneltitane/console), a custom shell parser to handle the setup, colorize prompts and provide the user with an elegant, comprehensive and user-friendly experience.

 Dextop is very quick and efficient:
-Choose between a lean i3WM or complete XFCE4 setup to get your work done, or keep the base install for command line interface and programming workflows.
+Choose between a complete XFCE4 setup to get your work done, or keep the base install for command line interface and programming workflows.

 ### Note: